attack-community/website/event.md

 # Save the date:
 # EU MITRE ATT&CK® Community Workshop 7 October 2022

 The tenth EU MITRE ATT&CK® Community Workshop will be organised in Brussels on 7 October 20222.
-It will be hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium.</a>
+It will be hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium</a>.
+The registration link will be made available at a later stage.

 The presentations of the ninth EU MITRE ATT&CK® Community Workshop are available on the following link:
 <a href="https://web.tresorit.com/l/21biO#s0gSRpNqESAx_HiKS-OSxw"> Slide decks from the ninth EU ATT&CK workshop.</a>